vuktacic/cuber/JOURNAL.md

     <img src="journal/20250730_202947.jpg" height="360">
 </p>

 So what did I learn from this?
-I fucking suck at critical thinking.
+I suck at critical thinking.
 I made holes in the box for each type of wire, when it would have been smarter to make 6 holes for the 6 modules, and route the wires internally.
 That way I wouldn't have to worry about the mess on the outside, all of the wires to a module would go to the same place, and I could thread wires one by one to avoid mixups.
 Next time I do a project with similar wire requirements, I'll probably make a pcb, and follow this module.

 On another note, I have thought about making a Cuber v2!
 If I did I would definitely use a PCB for wire distribution and use stronger motors.
 I'd like to beat the human wr (3.08s).